-- 1 The id of the aggregator is Optional. - Q Lifecycle attribute signaling if aggregator should be started during Application Context startup.
-Optional (default is 'true'). - 3 The channel from which where aggregator will receive messages.
-Required. - The channel to which the aggregator will send the aggregation results.
-Optional (because incoming messages can specify a reply channel themselves via 'replyChannel' Message Header). - 6 The channel to which the aggregator will send the messages that timed out (if send-partial-result-on-expiry is false).
-Optional. - A reference to a MessageGroupStore used to store groups of messages under their correlation key until they are complete.
+- The id of the aggregator is Optional.
+0 - Lifecycle attribute signaling if aggregator should be started during Application Context startup.
+2 Optional (default is 'true'). - The channel from which where aggregator will receive messages.
+Required.
+6 - 4 The channel to which the aggregator will send the aggregation results.
+Optional (because incoming messages can specify a reply channel themselves via 'replyChannel' Message Header). - The channel to which the aggregator will send the messages that timed out (if send-partial-A result-on-expiry is false).
+Optional. - A reference to a MessageGroupStore used to store groups of messages under their correlation (6) key until they are complete.
 Optional, by default a volatile in-memory store. - Order of this aggregator when more than one handle is subscribed to the same DirectChannel (use for load balancing purposes).
-Optional. - 6 Indicates that expired messages should be aggregated sent the 'output-channel' or 'replyChannel' once their containing MessageGroup is expired (see MessageGroupStore.expireMessageGroups(long)).
+Optional. - Indicates that expired messages should be aggregated sent the 'output-channel' 'replyChannel' their containing once MessageGroup expired (see MessageGroupStore.expireMessageGroups(long)).
 One way of expiring MessageGroups is by configuring a MessageGroupStoreReaper.
-However MessageGroups can alternatively be expired bv simply MessageGroupStore.expireMessageGroup(groupId).
+MessageGroups can alternatively be expired MessageGroupStore.expireMessageGroup(groupId).
 That could be accomplished via a Control Bus operation or by simply invoking that method if you have a reference to the MessageGroupStore instance.
 Otherwise by itself this attribute has no behavior.
 It only serves as an indicator of what to do (discard or send to the output/reply channel) with Messages that are still in the MessageGroup that is about to be expired.
 Optional.